FlamingHorizon/MORSE/README.md

 According to privacy terms, we only release the pre-processed facenet and action unit features for visual modality.
 We only release the extracted covarep feature sequences for acoustic modality.

-All the transcripts are available
+All the transcripts are available.

 ## Loading MORSE